collectiveaccess/ProvidenceDocs/_source/workflow/movement.rst

    :header-rows: 1
    :file: ../_static/csv/movement-based_settings.csv

+Step 2
+^^^^^^
 As with direct object-location tracking there are two bundles available to implement location tracking in your editing user interfaces.
-The ca_objects_location bundle displays the current location, location history and adds a control to change the current location in the object editor.
-The options are the same as for object-location tracking, but the locationTrackingMode option should be set to ca_movements.
+The **Current Location (ca_objects_location)** bundle displays the current location, location history and adds a control to change the current location in the object editor.
+The options are the same as for object-location tracking, but the locationTrackingMode option should be set to *ca_movements.*

 The location of an object will be updated when any of the following occur: